Flacy/fastapi-authix/README.md

 ```

+For a better understanding of the library, visit the [documentation](https://flacy.github.io/fastapi-authix/).

 ## Contributing 🤝
 Want to contribute?
 Awesome! 🎉 Please open an issue first so we can discuss your ideas.
 Let’s build something great together! 💡